 I’m sure you’ve heard that you need to engage all staff in the customer feedback process.
-So have we, and we recommend to all of our clients to do just that but our recent research report The 9 Secrets of Successful Customer Feedback and Action Programs has demonstrated just how important this is to overall success.
+So have we, and we recommend to all of our clients to do just that but our recent research report Research: 6 Key Drivers of Successful Customer Feedback Programs has demonstrated just how important this is to overall success.

 As you can see from the chart below, organisations that get everyone involved in the customer feedback and action process are significantly more successful than organisations that focus the task on one or a small number of people.

 We have always said that customer feedback is not Marketing or Strategy or Customer Service’s job, it is everyone’s job and this supports that belief.